 Printing, Copying, Scanning

 Fee-based laser printing is available in all ISU Library facilities, via the campus-wide PaperCut system.
 Print jobs can be routed to either a networked laser printer or a networked photocopier.
+The general public may use a networked photocopier and pay with cash.
 For locations of printers and queue names for printing from your laptop, see Printing.

 Printing to a networked laser printer

 For a networked laser printer, the costs are charged to your university print subsidy (if applicable) or your University Bill.
-Charges are 5 cents per page for black & white, and $1.00 per page for color (when available).
+Charges are 5 cents per page for black & white, and 25 cents per page for color (when available).